-ALTO/COMET is the name given by the Astroparticle Physics group at Linnaeus University (Linnéuniversitetet) in Växjö (Småland, Sweden) to an R&D project aiming for an optimal wide field of view gamma-ray astronomical technique, using new ideas.
+The Cosmic Multiperspective Event Tracker (CoMET) is the name given by the Astroparticle Physics group at Linnaeus University (Linnéuniversitetet) in Växjö (Småland, Sweden) to an R&D project aiming for an optimal wide field of view gamma-ray detection technique, using new ideas.

-The picture above shows the ALTO/COMET detection units (in red) currently in operation at Linnaeus University in Växjö, Sweden.
+The picture above shows the CoMET detection units currently in operation at Linnaeus University in Växjö, Sweden.

-The ALTO/COMET project is currently in the exploratory phase in which we operate several detector prototypes on a long time period to assess the reliability of our hardware choices.
+The CoMET project is currently in the exploratory phase, in which we operate several detector prototypes on a long time period to assess the reliability of our hardware choices.
 At the same time, we perform massive Monte Carlo simulations to study the performance of the proposed detector array.

 For any enquiry about the project or if you or your research group are interested in working with us, contact the project leader Yvonne Becherini.

 For information about the other activities of the Gamma-ray research group at Linnaeus University, please visit also https://astrogamma.se/.